AkshayChn/cs428/docs/aux/project3/draft.md

 ![The Menu System](./p3/menu.png)

+In this scene you are a normal sized person who can teleport around the room using the left controller.

-The default scene opens with a Scene Selection Menu that is open by default.
+This default scene opens with a Scene Selection Menu that is open by default.
 This menu can be toggled on or off with the **A** button on the right controller

 Then point with the right controller and click the joystick on the right controller to select your desired scene.